Sep

 WHY THE BASIC COURSE IN LAW AND GOVERNMENT IS THE BEST EDUCATION $50 CAN BUY

-Filed Under Adoption, Articles of Confederation, CONSTITUTION, LEARNING THE LAW, Oath of Office, ORGANIC LAWS | Leave a Comment
+Filed Under Adoption, Articles of Confederation, CONSTITUTION, LEARNING THE LAW, Oath of Office, ORGANIC LAWS | Comments Off

 Written law seeks to explain and control the structure of the universe one country at a time.
 The study of American written law will explain how certain men, known in history as the Founding Fathers, were able to take over an entire country.
-The “Basic Course in Law and Government” shows the Student how George Washington and his cohorts were able to subjugate the American people by convincing them that they could rule themselves and their neighbors by electing representatives who would write laws and create taxation to pay for consensual government.
+The “Basic Course in Law and Government” shows the Student how George […]

 Sep